Newgate Prison, Dublin: 19th century

+Plan of the prison in 1808 drawn by Francis Johnston.

 By the 1840s it was used solely for the holding of remand prisoners, both male and female, usually for a period between a few days and three weeks.
 On conviction and before sentencing the men were transferred to Richmond Bridewell and the women to Grangegorman-lane Prison.
 When visited by one of the Prison Inspectors in 1843 there were "30 Males, 9 Females and 11 Lunatics" confined there, but this was considerably less than the average of 100 usually kept there.
 They were accommodated in 62 cells, 4 dark 'solitary cells', 9 day-rooms, a chapel, 4 small rooms used as a hospital and a number of rooms previously used to hold debtors.
 There was no laundry or kitchen, the food consisting of bread and milk only.
 It was staffed by a governor, deputy governor, clerk, schoolmaster and ten 'turnkeys'.

 The prison finally closed in 1863, from which time until its demolition in 1893 it was used as a fruit and vegetable market.
 The outline of some of the Newgate Prison foundations are still visible at St. Michan's Park.